Joh’s Journal

 This sense of being on autopilot, that is, no one is flying the plane but yet the plane lands, is very familiar to me.

 Back to this particular morning.
-I was scrolling through Instagram while thinking, “I must get back to my list”, when I came across a T Magazine post.
+I was scrolling through Instagram while thinking, “I must get back to my list”, when I came across a New York Times T Magazine post.
 The post is a video of a young Broadway actor talking about the first time he heard his favorite song, Fire and Rain.
 He describes being five-years-old riding in a car with his dad who was crying as they listened to the James Taylor hit.
 At the end of the story the actor sings.

 The story of the performer's father, his father’s sister’s death, and of the cassette carrying Fire and Rain, is powerful.
 I’m so moved that I ignore my list and begin scouring the internet for more about the song.
 I’ve heard it many times but never given it much thought.
 But this morning it’s as if each note individually is communicating an idea.